 Location: 7001 Eldorado Pkwy, McKinney, TX 75070

-McKinney's most stroller-friendly full-day park near Frisco: Gabe Nesbitt in south McKinney is built for a full day — wide paved paths for strollers and wagons, sprawling open fields, a seasonal splash pad, and enough pavilions that you can actually find a shaded picnic spot.
+Plan the whole Saturday around it: Gabe Nesbitt in south McKinney is built for a full day — wide paved paths for strollers and wagons, sprawling open fields, a seasonal splash pad, and enough pavilions that you can actually find a shaded picnic spot.
 The aquatic center charges separately; playgrounds, splash pad, and fields are all free.
-Pavilions are plentiful enough that you won't be the family eating lunch in the sun.
-About 9 miles from central Frisco.

 Good to know: splash pad, playground, trails, public pool, pavilion.